-In 2015, HRSA released a proposed omnibus guidance, addressing several issues, including the definition of a 340B-eligible patient.
+In 2015, the Health Resources & Services Administration (HRSA) released a proposed omnibus guidance, addressing several issues, including the definition of a 340B eligible patient.
 The guidance went through a notice and comment period and was withdrawn in early 2017.
 The proposed guidance would have more clearly defined when hospitals can obtain 340B discounts by clarifying who meets the definition of a 340B patient.
-Under the proposed guidance:

-The clarifications included in previously released proposed guidance would have been an important initial step toward increasing oversight and accountability in the 340B program.
-Beyond a strong patient definition, additional reforms will be needed to address other key aspects of the program.
+Those clarifications would have been an important initial step toward increasing oversight and accountability in the 340B program.
+Beyond a strong patient definition, additional fixes will be needed to address other key aspects of the program.

 - New policies are needed to address the dramatic growth of contract pharmacy arrangements between 340B entities and for-profit pharmacies.

-- Reforms are needed to curb the financial incentives driving 340B hospitals to acquire community-based physician practices, particularly given the substantial increase in health care costs associated with the site of care shifting from physician offices to hospital facilities in the last decade.
+- Changes are needed to curb the financial incentives driving 340B hospitals to acquire community-based physician practices, particularly given the substantial increase in healthcare costs associated with the site of care shifting from physician offices to hospital facilities in the last decade.